sunrabbit123/lapin/README.md

 First of all, you are expecting it will create database tables for you and find / insert / update / delete your data without the pain of having to write lots of hardly maintainable SQL queries.
-This guide will show you how to set up TypeORM from scratch and make it do what you are expecting from an ORM.
+This guide will show you how to set up lapin from scratch and make it do what you are expecting from an ORM.

 ### Create a model

 Working with a database starts from creating tables.
-How do you tell TypeORM to create a database table?
+How do you tell lapin to create a database table?
 The answer is - through the models.
 Your models in your app are your database tables.